robbiejdunne/footballsite/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
 description: I am a sports writer and Data Science student from Ireland.
 I have a particular interest in the intersection between sports and data analysis.
 The majority of my work is carried out using Python and R but I am also comfortable in a range of different platforms and languages.
+If you have any questions, want to chat about one of my posts or need help getting started, you can find me over on Twitter.

 image_left: false
 images: